 - I will try to find a sport or an activity that I like and do it at least three times a week.

 - I will think in small steps.
 If I start an exercise program, I will focus first on adopting the habit.
-When I attain my first goal, I will set the next one and raise the bar if I am ready.
+When I attain my first goal, I will set the next one and raise the bar when I am ready.

 New Year's Resolutions for Families